jgiacomini/Tiny.RestClient/README.md

 * Transfort to Fluent API
 * Add support of PATCH verb
 * Add support of stream result for all requests
-* Add support of octet-stream
+* Add support of octet-stream for all requests
 * Documentation
 * Add export resquest for PostMan